hyperia-go/goframe/README.md

 GoLang was developed in 2012 by Google and has been growing quickly in popularity.
 Its efficient concurrency and static typing give it several advantages over Python and R without sacrificing readability.
 GoLang is highly scalable with several large companies already implementing it in production-level deployment.
 Docker, Atlassian, Adobe, Github, Heroku, IBM, Keybase, Uber and Google all use Go to no small extent in production and it is built and maintained by engineers at Google and a swelling open source community who develop repositories like this one.

-Scigo hopes to bring the convenience and readability of numerical computing in Python and R to GoLang, giving data scientists and analysts the power and reliability they need to develop scalable and efficient data-based applications.
+GoFrame hopes to bring the convenience and readability of numerical computing in Python and R to GoLang, giving data scientists and analysts the power and reliability they need to develop scalable and efficient data-based applications.